Description: This demonstration illustrates a method for measuring the speed of light.

 - Use these distances to calculate the distance the laser travels from when the first beam enters the first hole, to when the it reaches the second hole.

-- On the Oscilloscope, the screen should display 2 sin-like waves.
-The difference of the two peaks will be the time difference.
-(Make sure the divisions on the Oscilloscope are set to .1s each)
+- On the Oscilloscope, the screen should display 2 sin waves.
+The phase difference of the two peaks will yield the time difference.
+(Set the time divisions on the Oscilloscope to 0.1s )

-- Simply use V=dt to find the speed which should be the speed of light.
+- Simply use v=d*t to find the velocity which should be the speed of light.

 Concept: The light will leave the laser and travel through the beam splitter, one path to the photodetector and the other to the mirror, and the oscilloscope will measure the time it takes between when the light enters the first hole, to when it reaches the second.
 Then, one measures the distance that the light will travel in the time measured and calculate the speed of light.